The English Seaside

 The initial workshop will equip you with the ideas, the inspiration and motivation to continue to develop your project during the following 12 months culminating in the production of your book – with ongoing support from Brian Lloyd Duckett along the way.
-The date of the initial workshop is 16-17-18 April 2021.
-(Please note that the September 2020 workshop is now fully booked).
+The date of the next workshop with availability is 19-21 August, 2022.

 This workshop could change the way you approach street photography.
 By the end of the 12 month period, you’ll have had the opportunity to produce a substantial body of work.